There is certainly no denying that the mobile catering business has only grown in popularity over the past few years.

-While you can go anywhere, you can’t park everywhere.
-Our city streets all have different sets of rules, restrictions and dreaded zones!
+Whilst you can go anywhere, you can’t park everywhere.
+Our city streets all have different sets of rules, restrictions, and dreaded zones!
 Therefore, to ensure you have the correct permits your prospective schedule may need planning in advance.

 It’s also worth mentioning that in some areas you’ll have to adhere to the same parking charges as a normal car.
 It’s recommended that you leave a little money in the budget for potential parking fees and always do your research before setting off.

 Unfortunately, the popularity of food trucks ever increasing, which consequently means there will be many more vendors to compete with.

 Go to any weekend market or public event and you’ll see for yourself, the competition is fierce.
 From mac and cheese to sushi bowls and even the return of good ol’ fish and chips, you’ll be battling with cuisines from every corner of the world all trying to get noticed, therefore, thinking outside the box and standing out has never been so important.

 Success is not guaranteed

 We’ve always known it, but over the last couple of years, we’ve seen just how unpredictable life can be and one thing to remember is that work and income aren’t always guaranteed.
 Events can be cancelled, and trade can be slow so it’s important to be aware of this and have a contingency plan in place.